Back by popular demand, this is your chance to win tickets to Hamilton, To Kill a Mockingbird, Moulin Rouge and many, many more!

-$5 suggested donation per raffle ticket, or $25 for six raffle tickets.
+$5 suggested donation per ticket or $25 for six tickets

 Need we say more?
-From the creative team behind the Tony Award-winning In The Heights comes a wildly inventive new musical about the scrappy young immigrant who forever changed America: Alexander Hamilton.
+This wildly inventive musical tells the story of a scrappy young immigrant who forever changed America: Alexander Hamilton.
 Winner of the 2016 Tony Award for best new musical, Hamilton continues to be one of the hottest shows on Broadway.

 Two-time Tony Award, and three-time Emmy winner Laurie Metcalf, and two-time Tony Award and six-time Emmy winner John Lithgow return to Broadway to star in Hillary and Clinton, a new comedic play by Tony nominee Lucas Hnath (A Doll’s House, Part 2).
 Directed by two-time Tony Award winner Joe Mantello.

 Gary: A Sequel to Titus Andronicus